mayuri2510/Home-Page-Mayuri/Planning/interview.md

 ### Summary

-- Communication was smooth and clear Points in list accepted by the partner.and from reference template got clear idea about how home page should look like.
+- Communication was smooth and clear Points in list accepted by the partner and from reference template got clear idea about how home page should look like.

 [TOP](#steps)